Wilbur’s toad, Kinnell’s porcupine, Eberhart’s squirrel,

 – Hayden Carruth

 Editor’s Note: On Thursday, Dec.
-4, at 7:30 at the Landing in the UMF Student Center, Henry Braun will be hosting a memorial reading of the poetry of Hayden Carruth, “the splendid poet,” Braun described him as, who died a month ago.
+4, at 7:30 at the North Dining Hall, Room A in the UMF Student Center, Henry Braun will be hosting a memorial reading of the poetry of Hayden Carruth, “the splendid poet,” Braun described him as, who died this fall.
 Friends of his from around here, who knew Hayden personally and others will read.

 For more on Mr. Carruth by The New York Times: